-We recently spent the day welcoming the Christmas season at Hersheypark Christmas Candylane and we loved it so much Hersheypark has instantly become a must-do item on our family holiday bucket list.
+Every year we spend the day welcoming the Christmas season at Hersheypark Christmas Candylane and we love it so much!
+Hersheypark is absolutely a must-do item on our family holiday bucket list.

 Here are 10 festive ways you can fall in love with Hersheypark at Christmas time too!

 1. Arrive during the day and ride the rides!

 Hersheypark opens early on the weekends!
 As in noon.
 That means, you could theoretically arrive around noon and ride a ton of rides before the sun goes down.
 Depending on how cold it is outside, a fair number of rides.. including a few roller-coasters, will be operational.
 There is no guarantee that the crowds won’t be big the closer you get to Christmas.

 But they also won’t be as big as they are during the summer.
 If you time it right you can literally walk onto some of the big attractions without a wait at all. (we scored big time with a 10 minute wait for Reeses Cupfusion!)